By Peter Bloom

 This chapter will summarize the present dangers of our continued bad faith in the free market.
 It would argue that all of the theorists covered, moreover, suffer from their own implicit bad faith.
 Marxism in its dogmatic commitment to class struggle and revolution, Foucault to the inherent “danger” in all movements and experiences of freedom, and Lacan to the impossibility of ever truly overcoming our fundamental psychic lack.
 Yet together they pose a compelling and inspiring vision of freedom.
 It will end optimistically by showing how this combining of existentialism, Marxism, post-structuralism, and psychoanalysis can open up the radical possibilities of having good faith in our potential for subjectively and materially becoming existentially free.

 About Peter Bloom

 Dr. Peter Bloom is a Senior Lecturer and Head of the Department of People and Organisations at the Open University, Co-Founder of the research group REEF (Research into Employment, Empowerment, and Futures), and Chair of REF preparation for Business and Management.
-His other books include Authoritarian Capitalism in the Age of Globalization (Edward Elgar Press), Beyond Power and Resistance: Politics at the Radical Limits (Rowman and Littlefield International, 2016), The Ethics of Neoliberalism; The Business of Making Markets Moral (Routledge, 2017), and The CEO Society: How the Cult of Corporate Leadership Transform Our World co-written Carl Rhodes (Zed Books).
+His other books include Authoritarian Capitalism in the Age of Globalization (Edward Elgar Press) and Beyond Power and Resistance: Politics at the Radical Limits (Rowman and Littlefield International, 2016).